-These baked pumpkin doughnuts went down an absolute treat with my kids.
-They’re a brilliant snack, dessert or lunchbox filler and can be frozen.
-Suitable for vegans.
+These baked vegan pumpkin doughnuts are a real treat.
+Suitable for vegans, they're extremely popular with kids.
+A brilliant snack, dessert or lunchbox filler and can also be frozen for later use.

 As an Amazon Associate I earn from qualifying purchases.
 Affiliate links are marked with *.